kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ### 3. Immediate Actuation (No Delay)

-* **Description**: Apply the new cpuset immediately when the scale-down request is processed, without any delay.
+* **Description**: Apply the new cpuset at the next cpuset actuation after the scale-down request is processed, without any added delay.
 * **Why Rejected**: This is the current behavior without this KEP.
 Immediate actuation does not give workloads time to prepare for CPU removal.
 Latency-sensitive applications (e.g., DPDK workloads) may experience performance degradation because they cannot migrate tasks away from CPUs being removed.
 This KEP addresses this gap by introducing a configurable delay window.

 ### 4. Handshake-Based Synchronization